Skip to main content

 Online application form

 Once you have all these materials ready, you are ready to apply.
-To make your application, visit this page, and locate the correct degree title and month of entry.
+To make your application, consult the Academic Registry listing for the School, and locate the correct degree title and month of entry.
 If you are unsure as to which degree title is correct, you should ask your supervisor.
 The degree title corresponds with the department your supervisor is in, rather than the subject of your research.
 This is only an administrative formality.
 The title does not appear on your final degree certificate.